How to Clean Your Ceramic Vaporizer

 Clean with Isopropyl Alcohol

 Allow the pieces to cool from Step 4 and then use isopropyl alcohol to remove any leftover stickiness.
 We recommend 91% isopropyl alcohol or stronger – 70% will work but may require more applications.
 You should use a paper towel or Q-Tips to hand clean any of those stubborn sticky spots.
 Note that the mouthpiece and atomizer cover can be completely submerged in rubbing alcohol; however, the ceramic chamber cannot!
-The ceramic chamber contains electronics that connect the batter and should only be cleaned using an alcohol soaked paper towel or Q-tip.
+The ceramic chamber contains electronics that connect the battery and should only be cleaned using an alcohol soaked paper towel or Q-tip.
 The pieces should be entirely clean at this point – they’ll resemble your pen when it was new out of the box!
 Be sure to let them dry completely before re-assembling and using your pen again.

 If you have any other questions, please email us at firstname.lastname@example.org.